eltociear/website/src/lib/posts/en/a-grand-strategy-for-european-peace.md

 ## Executive Summary

 Europe can achieve lasting peace with Russia, China, and the US through a phased "three-stage rocket" strategy—starting with internal resilience, bridging to regional cooperation, and culminating in a global system that makes power rivalry obsolete.
-This integrates pragmatic diplomacy with the visionary Global Governance Frameworks (GGF), offering not just stability but a path to human flourishing.
+This integrates pragmatic diplomacy and understanding of geopolitical realities with the visionary Global Governance Frameworks (GGF) principles, offering not just stability but a phased path to human flourishing.
 By building autonomy first, Europe becomes an inspiring force for positive-sum cooperation.

 ## The Strategic Vision: From Launchpad to Orbit